evfro/recsys19_hybridsvd/README.md

 ```python
 data_labels = ['ML1M']
 ```
-Accordingly, do not run cells under `Movielens10M` and `BookCrossing` headers.
+Accordingly, do not run cells under `Movielens10M` and `BookCrossing` headers (these datasets are not provided in the cloud environment).
 Also make sure that the first argument to the `get_movielens_data` is *../datasets/movielens/ml-1m.zip* (originally the notebooks were executed on several machines that's why the path may vary), e.g., it should start as:
 ```python
 data_dict[lbl], meta_dict[lbl] = get_movielens_data('../datasets/movielens/ml-1m.zip',
                                                      <other arguments>